gaetgu/rtmp-server-docs/README.md

 | 19350 | My IP    | RTMPS   |

 Note that this will allow you to access this server only from the computer you set this up on.
-In order to find your ip, look at the provided chart below.
+If you want it to be accessible from anywhere (and lose a good amount of security) you can change it to Anywhere.
+In order to find your ip, run your corresponding command in your OS's terminal app.

 |      Linux      |          macOS           |   Windows   |
 |      -----      |          -----           |   -------   |